ZP254/SuperSOM-code-for-mapping-microclimate-dissimilarity/README.md

 # Software
 The data model is built on and requires

      (1) Rhino and Grasshopper
      (2) Dragonfly
      (3) ENVI-met

 The SuperSOM model is built on and requires

      (1) RStudio
      (2) All packages specified at the beginning of the codes

 # User guide

+Instructions

-1, download all files, including four CSV files required to execute SuperSOM.
+     (1) download all files, including four CSV files required to execute SuperSOM.
-2, click into the 'Import SuperSOM.R' file.
+     (2) click into the 'Import SuperSOM.R' file.
 Replace the file paths before executing the SuperSOM function.
-3, explore the UTCI maps in the 'UTCI_Map.R' file after SuperSOM completes iterations.
+     (3) explore the UTCI maps in the 'UTCI_Map.R' file after SuperSOM completes iterations.
-4, explore the morphometrics maps in the 'Morphometrics_map.R' file.
+     (4) explore the morphometrics maps in the 'Morphometrics_map.R' file.
 Note that Morphometrics are not included in SuperSOM's input vectors.

 # Code references

+Links

+     (1) [here]
+     (2) [here]
+     (3) [here]